facebook/react-native-website/docs/appstate.md

   - in another app
   - on the home screen
   - [Android] on another `Activity` (even if it was launched by your app)
-- `inactive` - This is a state that occurs when transitioning between foreground & background, and during periods of inactivity such as entering the Multitasking view or in the event of an incoming call
+- [iOS] `inactive` - This is a state that occurs when transitioning between foreground & background, and during periods of inactivity such as entering the Multitasking view or in the event of an incoming call

 For more information, see [Apple's documentation](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/TheAppLifeCycle/TheAppLifeCycle.html)